 Please email your images to email@example.com with the subject line “BMC Ecology Image Competition”.

 I agree to release this image under a Creative Commons License: Y/N

 Please attach your image entry to your email.
 All images must conform to the following criteria:

 - A minimum 300dpi (1831 x 1831 pixels for a raster image).

 - In one of the allowable formats – EPS, PDF (for line drawings), PNG, TIFF, JPEG, BMP, DOC, PPT [Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures or tables that have previously been published elsewhere.]

-Closing date for entries is 29th May 2015 and winners will be announced shortly afterwards.
+Closing date for entries is 31st May 2017, with winners being announced in August.